danigorbaciov/docs.wavesplatform/docs/en/building-apps/waves-api-and-sdk/client-libraries/signer.md

 After that you will be able to use Signer features in the app.

-### 3. Basic example
+### 3. Basic Example

 Now your application is ready to work with Waves Platform.
 Let's test it by implementing basic functionality.
-For example, we could try to authenticate user, get his/her balances and transfer funds.
+For example, we could try to authenticate user, get user balances and transfer funds.

 ```js
 const user = await signer.login();